 At the same time, a lot of website owners have not been focused on how to improve the loading speed of their pages.

 This is a huge problem.
-Especially if you want to rank highly competitive keywords when doing search engine optimization (SEO).
+Especially if you want to rank highly competitive keywords when doing search engine optimisation (SEO).

 In recent SEO Mythbusting Series from Google Webmaster, Martin Splitt (Developer Advocate, Google) and Eric Enge (General Manager of Digital, Perficient) broke down some critical factors for page speed.

 "We, as a search engine, do not want to have users frustrated when they see the content.
 So it makes sense that a fast website is a little more helpful for a slow website."